hikeventures/hikeventures.github.io/_posts/2013-08-25-hiking-and-packrafting-in-sarek-day-1.markdown

 Lunch break at the spot where the trail ends. <a href="http://adventurefood.com/en/" target="_blank">Adventure Food</a> Pasta alle Nocci which we prepared with our <a href="http://hikeventures.com/gear-review-jetboil-sol-ti/" target="_self">Jetboil Sol Ti stove</a> tasted quite good compared to some other food we carried.

-After having had lunch we planned to reach the Vuosskeljavrre lake which was behind the Hallji fj&auml;ll.
+After having had lunch we planned to reach the Vuosskeljavrre lake which was behind the Hallji fell.
 To reach it, we had to ascend over 500 meters.
 As the trail ended, we had no choice than to try to navigate through the wild terrain which turned out to be the first of many times we had to do it.
 Going through the forrest was probably the toughest besides going uphill and jumping from one stone to another.

 <a href="https://www.flickr.com/photos/90204224@N07/9594878450"><img src="https://farm4.staticflickr.com/3803/9594878450_a2a40251fa_b.jpg" width="1024" height="683" alt="hiking, backpacking and packrafting in Sarek National Park" alt="Sarek National Park Sweden stone surface"></a>